abh1nash/lote-chat/README.md

 After setting up the project, Firebase's project configuration need to be placed in the `.env.local` file on the root directory of the project in the same format as presented in the `.env.local.sample` file.

+It is also recommended to set up [Firebase Security Rules](https://firebase.google.com/docs/rules) to limit user access.

 Then `npm` scripts can be run to test or build the app.

     npm run serve 	//to start the app in development